ShradhaR/blockchain-developer-bootcamp-final-project/Design pattern.md

 Used enum as used-defined data type to define possible stages of tip-transfer process.
 An instance of that enum used to store the current stage and transition to the next one by assigning it a new stage.
 Further, used events, to permanantly record these state transitions on blockchain.

-## 2. Inheritance and Interfaces

-Tipping contract inherits the OpenZeppelin Ownable contract to enable ownership for one managing users.

-## 3. Access Control Design Patterns

-Ownable design pattern used in smart contract.